-- (1) An initial deposit of ten million dollars from the motor vehicle fund included in the department of transportation's 1991-93 budget; - (2) All moneys received by the department as rental income from real properties that are not subject to federal aid reimbursement, except moneys received from rental of capital facilities properties as defined in chapter 47.13 RCW; and - 22 (3) Any federal moneys available for acquisition of right-of-way 23 for future construction under the provisions of section 108 of Title 24 23, United States Code. - During the ((2007-2009 and)) 2009-2011 and 2011-2013 fiscal biennia, the legislature may transfer from the advance right-of-way revolving fund to the motor vehicle account amounts as reflect the excess fund balance of the advance right-of-way revolving fund.
+- 13 (1) An initial deposit of ten million dollars from the motor 14 vehicle fund included in the department of transportation's 1991-93 15 budget; - (2) All moneys received by the department as rental income from real properties that are not subject to federal aid reimbursement, except moneys received from rental of capital facilities properties as defined in chapter 47.13 RCW; and - 20 (3) Any federal moneys available for acquisition of right-of-way 21 for future construction under the provisions of section 108 of Title 22 23, United States Code. - During the ((2007-2009-and)) 2009-2011 and 2011-2013 fiscal biennia, the legislature may transfer from the advance right-of-way revolving fund to the motor vehicle account amounts as reflect the excess fund balance of the advance right-of-way revolving fund. - 27 Sec.
+721. RCW 43.105.330 and 2006 c 76 s 2 are each amended to 28 read as follows: - (1) The board shall appoint a state interoperability executive committee, the membership of which must include, but not be limited to, representatives of the military department, the Washington state patrol, the department of transportation, the department of information services, the department of natural resources, city and county governments, state and local fire chiefs, police chiefs, and sheriffs, and state and local emergency management directors.
+The chair and legislative members of the board will serve as nonvoting ex officio members of the committee.
+Voting membership may not exceed fifteen members.